Class: Polars::DataFrame

 This is syntactic sugar for a left/inner join that preserves the order

-by default, with an optional coalesce when
+of the left DataFrame by default, with an optional coalesce when

-include_nulls: false
+include_nulls: false.

-Update the values in this DataFrame
+Update the values in this DataFrame with the values in other.

-# File 'lib/polars/data_frame.rb', line 6170 def update( other, on: nil, how: "left", left_on: nil, right_on: nil, include_nulls: false, maintain_order: "left" ) Utils.require_same_type(self, other) lazy .update( other.lazy, on: on, how: how, left_on: left_on, right_on: right_on, include_nulls: include_nulls, maintain_order: maintain_order ) .collect(_eager: true) end |
+# File 'lib/polars/data_frame.rb', line 6272 def update( other, on: nil, how: "left", left_on: nil, right_on: nil, include_nulls: false, maintain_order: "left" ) Utils.require_same_type(self, other) lazy .update( other.lazy, on: on, how: how, left_on: left_on, right_on: right_on, include_nulls: include_nulls, maintain_order: maintain_order ) .collect(_eager: true) end |

 #upsample(time_column:, every:, by: nil, maintain_order: false) ⇒ DataFrame